r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 If you will have to parse large fastq files, it's better to do this in streams, but it's not our goal to create elaborate systems in this lesson.
 Above is simple, yet effective way of loading up data from fastq file.
 Notice the sample data is unpacked by the function on the fly.
 Yet, there is another class representing our data.
 There is many classes in Bioconductor, each of them has its own purpose.
 We will take a closer look later.
 You don't need to be very intimate with every class to use it.
 You can always treat new, unknown classes as containers for data.
 You know you can always access data using `slot()` to force your way.
 You should avoid this kind of data access, unless you know exactly what are you doing.

-Lets try quick excercise in quality filtering our fastq reads.
-First of all, without loading the file into memory we can create quality raport.
+Lets try quick exercise in quality filtering our fastq reads.
+First of all, without loading the file into memory we can create quality report.
 Run commands below.
 Report paths in automatically generated in your temporary directory, where you can store all kind of temporary files (function `tempdir()` or `tempfile()`).
 Paste path that you see into your browser to check out quality report.

 ~~~